 - Salts have a long shelf-life and can be bought in bulk, which can reduce costs.

-- Try as best as possible to keep rock salt and ice melt away from lawns and flower beds as they can have adverse effects.
+- Try as best as possible to keep rock salt and ice melt away from lawns and flower beds as they can cause damage.

-- Wash your pets' paws and clean your shoes when you come inside, as the chemical components in salt can damage floors and carpets and agitate fur.
+- Wash your pets' paws and clean your shoes when you come inside; the chemical components in salt can damage floors and carpets and agitate fur.

 - Salt has calcium chloride that can irritate the skin, so be sure to wear gloves when using both products.

-When it comes to what salt to use for snow, it depends on your budget and whether you need a product that increases traction or a product that melts ice and snow as fast as possible.
-Eco-friendly and environmental factors also play a part in selecting the product most suitable for you.
+When it comes to what salt to use for snow, ice melt vs. salt rock, it depends on your budget and whether you need a product that increases traction or a product that melts ice and snow as fast as possible.
+Eco-friendly and environmental factors will probably also play a part in which product is most suitable for you.

 At Earth Development, we use the most advanced ice and snow removal products.
-We use the best equipment, and we have the most talented and professional team you could ask for.
+Plus, we use the best equipment, and we have the most talented and professional team you could ask for.